Quick answer

 Final takeaway

-A virtual office is fully legal in the UK when set up correctly.
+A virtual office is fully legal in the UK when structured correctly.